Titus II Mar Thoma: Successors

-Even before Marett Rev. M. N. Abraham was ordained as a deacon in 1911, the church leaders unanimously decided to select him as a bishop of the Malankara Mar Thoma Syrian Church.
-He was consecrated as an episcopa on 27 December 1917 at Tiruvalla and was given the episcopal title, Abraham Mar Thoma Suffragan Metropolitan.
+Even before Rev. M. N. Abraham of Maret family was ordained as a deacon in 1911, the leadership of the Mar Thoma Syrian Church had unanimously identified him as a future candidate for the episcopate.
+He was consecrated as a bishop on 27 December 1917 at Thiruvalla and received the episcopal title Abraham Mar Thoma, who later became the first Metropolitan of the Malankara Mar Thoma Syrian Church, who was not a member of the Palakunnathu family.

-Because the number of parishes increased, the Representative Assembly (Mandalam) decided to have two more bishops.
-They selected Ayroor Cherukara Rev. C. M. John and Ayroor Kurudamannil Rev. C. T. Mathew.
-They were consecrated as episcopal on 30 December 1937 at Tiruvalla.
-Rev. C. M. John was given the title Juhanon Mar Timotheos and Rev. C. T. Mathew was given the title Mathews Mar Athanasius.
+As the number of parishes continued to increase, the Representative Assembly (Mandalam) resolved to consecrate two additional bishops to assist in the administration of the Church.
+The assembly selected Rev. C. M. John of Ayroor Cherukara family and Rev. C. T. Mathew of Ayroor Kurudamannil family.
+They were consecrated as bishops on 30 December 1937 at Thiruvalla.

-Last days
+Upon consecration, Rev. C. M. John received the episcopal title Juhanon Mar Thoma, while Rev. C. T. Mathew was given the title Mathews Mar Athanasius.

+Juhanon Mar Thoma later succeeded Abraham Mar Thoma as the Metropolitan of the Malankara Mar Thoma Syrian Church.

+Death

 Titus II Metropolitan was a diabetic for a long time.
 By 1941 he lost his eyesight also.
-At this time, he was helped by the other Metropolitans.
+At this time, he was assisted by the other Metropolitans.
 On Thursday 6 July 1944, Titus II Metropolitan died.
 He was interred in the Bishops' cemetery in the SCS Compound, Tiruvalla.